williamscyber/Wireguard-VPN-Server/README.md

 > [!TIP]
 > You can generate client keys on your server or the client device, but it is simpler to do so on the server in my opinion.

-Start by installing Wireguard on your client device.
+Start by installing WireGuard on your client device.
 I will go over how I did it on a Linux machine.

 Begin with generating new keys on your server.
 ```
-cd /etc/wireguard
+cd /etc/WireGuard
 wg genkey | tee laptop_private.key | wg pubkey > laptop_public.key
 ```

 Then, add your client to the bottom of the server configuration file.
 ```
-sudo nano /etc/wireguard/wg0.conf
+sudo nano /etc/WireGuard/wg0.conf
 ```
 ```
 [Interface]